30+ Cottage Flowers To Grow And Love

 Campanula

 Bell shaped flowers in sweet shades of white, blue and pink, Campanula is the perfect cottage flower.
-Plant in full sun or part shade.
+Plant them in sun or part shade.

 Salvia